The First Changing Places Toilets in the Kent Downs National Landscape

 Where can I find the new Changing Places toilets?

-The Shorne Woods Country Park Changing toilet is open now and located next to the main toilet block by the car park and accessible by a tarmac path.
+- The Shorne Woods Country Parks Changing toilet is next to the main toilet block by the car park and accessible by a tarmac path.

 Our hope is that these new toilets will enable Changing Places users, their carers, and their families to be able to enjoy a day out in the Kent countryside, confident in the knowledge that there is a toilet nearby that will meet their needs.

-These new toilets are part of the Kent Downs AONB’s ongoing commitment to understanding and addressing the barriers to accessing the countryside, and supporting greater inclusion in access to the countryside so that more people can enjoy the health and wellbeing benefits of nature.
-They are part of our EXPERIENCE project* which invests in sustainable rural tourism including accessibility improvements in the Kent countryside.
+These new toilets are part of the Kent Downs National Landscape’s ongoing commitment to understanding and addressing the barriers to accessing the countryside, and supporting greater inclusion in access to the countryside so that more people can enjoy the health and wellbeing benefits of nature.

 What are Changing Places toilets and why are they important?